 Once Configured the Computer is No Longer Needed!

 Board Triggers Relay Based on Configured Sensor Points

 The Reactor controller must be configured using a computer and the included Base Station Software.
 Once configured, a Reactor will operate without a computer.
 By choosing the XSC Long Range Wireless version you will communicate to the board wirelessly through a modem connected to the USB port of your computer.
 The wireless option is perfect for applications where the board may be mounted where it's difficult to reach.
 Wireless will allow you to access the board to make configuration changes or to take manual control of the board.

 Take Manual Control of Reactor

 At any time, a computer may monitor the Reactor, trigger events, activate relays, or change configuration settings.
-This wi-fi version will allow easy access to the board even if it's installed in an out of the way location.
+This wireless version will allow easy access to the board even if it's installed in an out of the way location.
 A computer can take over a Reactor or a Reactor can operate autonomously (without a computer).
 The Reactor Configuration Utility (part of Base Station) provides over 100 pre-set configurations that will help you understand the capabilities of the Reactor and provide you a starting point for your own application.

 Once a Reactor is configured, the Reactor monitors inputs.
 When inputs reach user-defined limits, relays can turn on or off.
 Reactors allow much more than simple relay control.
 Reactor inputs can trigger timers and rotations.
 A timer allows a relay to activate over a duration of time.
 A rotation is a simple counter, in which relays can be assigned to each "count".
 This allows powerful functions such as relay activation sequencing, flashing, and stepping.
 Event Piping allows timers and rotations to trigger other timers and rotations.
 This is very powerful for setting up complex relay activation sequences.